EDUCATION

 - Emotional and moral support

-- Life skill development to grow as responsible citizens
+- Life skill development to help children grow into responsible citizens

 - The boarding homes have become catalysts of cultural transformation in their regions